 Set Up Custom User Roles Today

 Ready to gain more administrative control over your school with custom user permissions?
-If you’re on a Teachable Business plan (formerly High Volume) or higher, you can make your first custom role today!
+If you’re on a Teachable Business plan or higher, you can make your first custom role today!
 If you'd like to learn more about custom user roles, continue here.

 Questions about this feature or what the Business plan entails?
 Reach out to [email protected].